 - The approver must have CMS access, but could have view-only access or edit access.
 An approver with edit access could publish the changes if approved, with view-only access the approver can only approve the content and return the item to the first person for publishing if approved.

-- OU Campus will send an email notification to the approver letting them know you have sent them something.
+- Omni CMS will send an email notification to the approver letting them know you have sent them something.
 This email can include a custom message from you.

 There are several reports available in the system.
 When you are looking at the reports you will only see data for sites to which you have access.
 All reports have the option to export to a CSV file.
 The Reports menu can be found in the Global Navigation bar.

-All versions of the page are kept in the system until the page is deleted.
-There is no limit to the number of versions that are stored in the system for an individual page or across all pages in the site.
+Two years of versions of the page are kept in the system until the page is deleted.
+There is no limit to the number of versions that are stored in the system during those two years for an individual page or across all pages in the site.
 If a file is moved to the Recycle Bin and then restored, versions will still be preserved.

 Navigation on CMS websites is located at the top of every page as tabs with dropdown lists for subnavigation links and along the left side of the content area on pages other than the homepage or where the left navigation is manually turned off.
 The top and left navigation will always match.

 Navigation is controlled through the _nav.shtml files automatically created with a new section or additional _nav.shtml files that are created manually.
-New pages are automatically added to the correct navigation files depending on your choice for “Add Navigation Item” when creating them.
+New pages are automatically added to the bottom of the parent navigation file if you select Yes for “Add Navigation Item” when creating them.
 These files must be published in order for changes to appear on the live site.